-The Bird School Project uses outdoor experiential learning to inspire students and teachers to develop a scientific understanding and appreciation of their local environment.
+The Bird School Project uses outdoor experiential learning to inspire and equip students and teachers to love, study, and steward their local environment.

 We commit to: